seamless-protocol/leverage-tokens/docs/src/src/FeeManager.sol/abstract.FeeManager.md

 Function that mints shares to the treasury for the treasury action fee, if the treasury is set

-*If the treasury is not set, this function does not mint any shares and does not revert*

 *This contract must be authorized to mint shares for the LeverageToken*